 What’s exciting is that Guy’s 21st century timing feels just right, her rediscovery coming along at a moment when her cerebral approach to the female nude feels particularly resonant.
 Her eye isn’t syrupy sweet, or overtly sexualized, or combative, or even improvisationally performative.
 Instead, she comes at the female nude with a dose of smart experimental precision, disassembling it and reconstructing it with intellectual clarity and immediacy.
 Of course, these are photographic versions of a body, but mostly they are indirect pictures of a curious and probing mind, one who was actively searching for innovative photographic answers where few thought there was anything new to find.

-Collector’s POV: Janice Guy does not have gallery representation at this time.
+Collector’s POV: Janice Guy does not have gallery representation at this time, although she has a solo show scheduled at Higher Pictures in early 2019.
 Her work has little secondary market history, so connecting directly with the artist remains the best option for those collectors interested in following up.